Accessibility: How Accessible Is Your Website, Really?UX Design | 10th August 2015

 Barclays’ debit card: a case for better accessibility

-For people who are visually impaired, using a debit card can often times seem like a daunting prospect: just imagine browsing your whole wallet and barely being able to tell the difference between all your cards.
+For people who are visually impaired, using a debit card can often seem like a daunting prospect: just imagine browsing your whole wallet and barely being able to tell the difference between all your cards.
 Barclays Bank decided then to invest some time and money figuring out a way to make debit cards more accessible: in this particular case, the key was visibility for the user.
 Through several tests and trials and with feedback from their own clients, Barclays was able to attain an accessible debit card, featuring bright colors and an arrow indicating on which direction the card should be inserted in the ATM machine.
 You can watch the endearing video of the whole process here.

 Tesco gets an ‘F’ in accessibility

 Back in 2000, giant supermarket chain Tesco realized that its website was not accessible to the visually-impaired.
 Aware that this exclusion also reflected poor business practices, Tesco committed to present a new, redesigned and more inclusive website.
 One year later, in 2001, the new website was unveiled and it proved a very wise investment: profits from online sales grew 30x in 2002-2003, compared to the previous year.
-Not bad, for a website which got an ‘F’ on its first review.
+Not bad, for a website which got an ‘F’ for its first review.

 Web tools for accessibility